Pinterest

 • I'll often use a mix of butter and light olive oil for browning the meat.

-• If you don't like your Sauerbraten too sour, add 2 cups of broth instead of using any reserved marinade for the cooking stage.
-Then next time you make it, try adding the reserved marinade and see how you like it.
+• If you don't like your sauerbraten too sour, add 2 cups of broth instead of using any reserved marinade for the cooking stage.
+Then, next time you make it, try adding the reserved marinade and see how you like it.

 • For a 'spicier' taste, remove meat from marinade the night before cooking and cover all sides thickly with mustard.
-Cover and continue the following day with above instructions.
+Cover and continue the following day with the above instructions.

 • You can use your pressure cooker to make a sauerbraten from beginning to end in 2 hours.